Disorders and Diseases of Rats

 Most testicular tumors in rats are benign.
 The recommended treatment, when necessary, is the surgical removal of the testicle.

-Tumors of the Zymbal's gland are infrequent in rats.
+Tumors of the Zymbal gland are infrequent in rats.
 They develop at the base of the ear in older rats.
-These tumors are not malignant.
+These tumors may be malignant.

 Also see professional content regarding diseases and disorders of rats.